 5. Dead Men Tell No Tales

-What are some of your favorite games with action points?
-Is action points/action selection a mechanic that you enjoy?
+What are some of your favorite games that you think really work the best at three players?

 Share questions, ideas for articles, or comments with us!